The Importance Of Using Responsive Web Design

 Why Is Responsive Website Design A Must?

-- According to Statista, more than half the people that will land on your website come from mobile.
+- With more than 61.5% of global internet traffic coming from mobile devices, cross-device optimization is no longer just an afterthought.
 Your website needs to operate, function and respond at the same speed and efficiency as the desktop version.

 - Brand consistency and uniform user experience (UX) are key.
 Whether on desktop, mobile or tablet, your user should have a seamless, uniform experience across all devices and all interactions with your brand.